aaronjasso/Femap-Viewpoint/README.md

 #### Rounding
 The data defaults to five decimal places of precision.
 This can be unwieldy or unnecessary, so there's an option to round the data into a desired precision.

 The **Round Now** button will update the _Current View_ window with the number of decimal places specified in the _decimal place(s)_ input box.
-The actual view window containint the model is also updated.
+The actual view window containing the model is also updated.

 ### Go To View
 Pasting previous viewpoint data into the input box and clicking _Go To Here_ will return the active Femap window to the view described by the data.
 The ability to return to a previously used view is the main purpose of this program.